yangyutu/EfficientPython/README.md

 * Linear Models For Regression

-* Linear Models For Regression
+* Linear Models For Classification

 * Tree Methods